Cost of a Blepharoplasty

 Recovery After a Blepharoplasty

 In the first 24-48 hours, ice and head elevation is critical, as less swelling and bruising will lead to a faster recovery overall.
 The patient may be somewhat unpresentable and bruised/swollen for 1½-2 weeks after surgery.
 Eye makeup can be applied after 2-3 weeks and the patient will be back to normal activities around then as well.
-For upper eyelids alone, final results may be apparent as soon as 4-6 weeks after surgery, and with lower eyelids, the final results take up to 3 months.
+For upper eyelids alone, final results may be apparent as soon as 4-6 weeks after surgery, and with lower eyelids, the final result may take up to 3 months.
 There may be residual swelling for up to 3 months, and the scars will take up to 1 year to completely fade.

 Frequently Asked Questions